Three things to do to reduce your chance of bruising and prepare yourself for Facial Injectables

 - Having better levels of vitamin K in your system may help reduce bruising in some patients.

 When your body is deficient in vitamin K you can bruise a lot more easily so having this boost will help keep bruises at bay.
-Citrus fruits that are rich in vitamin C and Bioflavonoids help to heal wounds faster and can help with the turnaround time of your injections.
+Citrus fruits that are rich in vitamin C and Bioflavonoids help to heal wounds faster.
+And they can help with the turnaround time of your injections.
 And be sure you have adequate ZINC levels as ZINC has an impact on skin health, recovery and potentially even the longevity of your results (read our blog on “The Role Zinc Plays in Making Your Treatments Last Longer“).

-Nurturing your skin before and after you have Cosmetic Injections can help – and drinking plenty of water after getting dermal fillers is mandatory to get a good uptake result.
+Nurturing your skin before and after you have Cosmetic Injections can help.
+And, drinking plenty of water after getting dermal fillers is mandatory to get a good uptake result.
 But there are some supplements you need to avoid.

 TIP 3: Add ARNICA supplements to your cosmetic injections treatment plan can help you reduce bruising

 Keep well hydrated BEFORE & AFTER your Facial Filler and Anti-Wrinkle Injections treatments

 Does Arnica reduce bruising after a cosmetic injecting treatment or surgery?
 Typically YES it can help.

 - Arnica supplements have been proven to help reduce discomfort, bruising and swelling and can help after injectable procedures.

 - Arnica pills can be taken the day before or the day of your treatment.
 They should also be continued until any bruising or swelling has resolved.